 Prince’s band was fully assembled in November of 1978: right around the same time as the falling-out with Husney.
 But even without formal management to back him up, Prince ran a tight ship: “This guy could have worked the band 24 hours a day,” Pepé Willie told Nilsen.
 “They came over to rehearsal, mainly around 10 or 11 o’clock in the morning, and they wouldn’t leave until 10, 11 at night.
 They might just take a break for about an hour, and that was it.
 They didn’t even stop to eat!”
 “We rehearsed until we could do it in our sleep,” Bobby concurred.
 “He was always a very disciplined band leader, and expected that whenever you picked up the drum sticks or guitar pick, that you played to the best of your ability.
 The rehearsals were lots of jamming and figuring out song arrangements.
 Just trying to get some sort of direction.
 Very, very long” (Nilsen 1999 48).
 The band rented a space at Del’s Tire Mart, a warehouse in the West Bank neighborhood of Minneapolis, until a burglary late in the year robbed them of most of their equipment; so Willie, by then serving as a kind of stopgap manager, moved them into the basement of the house he shared with former 94 East singers Marcy Ingvoldstad and Kristie Lazenberry.

-No recordings that I’m aware of exist from the Capri Theatre performances; thanks to eyewitnesses, however, we can confirm that the January 5 date opened with “For You” and included versions of “Soft and Wet,” “So Blue,” and a handful of other songs, before closing with his then-recently-released second single, “Just as Long as We’re Together.”
+No recordings seem to exist of the Capri Theatre performances; thanks to eyewitnesses, though, we can confirm that the January 5 date opened with “For You” and included versions of “Soft and Wet,” “So Blue,” and a handful of other songs, before closing with his then-recently-released second single, “Just as Long as We’re Together.”
 Though some have described Prince’s performance as apprehensive–Nilsen, for example, claimed that he “largely stuck to his guitar and spent most of his time looking at his musicians rather than facing the crowd” (Nilsen 1999 50)–this doesn’t really gel with other accounts.
-In this instance, Bream seems like the most reliable source: and in his view, the show “clearly indicated he has extraordinary talent” (Swensson 2014).
+In this instance, Bream seems like the most reliable source: and in his view, the show “clearly indicated he has extraordinary talent” (Swensson January 2014).